 \section{Conclusion}

-In this paper, under the general cost function given by \eqref{eqn: cost function}, we have presented a DP method with complexity $O(q (N-M)^2 M)$ to obtain an optimal SDQ for $q$-ary input DMC.
+In this paper, under the general cost function $C$ given by \eqref{eqn: cost function}, we have presented a DP method with complexity $O(q (N-M)^2 M)$ to obtain an optimal SDQ for $q$-ary input DMC.
 Two efficient techniques have been applied to reduce the DP method's complexity once $w(\cdot, \cdot)$ satisfies the QI.
 One technique makes use of the SMAWK algorithm and achieves complexity $O(q (N-M) M)$.
 The other one is much easier to be implemented and achieves complexity $O(q (N^2 - M^2))$.
-We proved that when $\delta_1, \delta_2, \ldots, \delta_N$ defined by \eqref{eqn: Delta} are sequentially located in a line segment, the optimal SDQ is an optimal DQ and the two efficient techniques are applicable.
+We have proved that when $\delta_1, \delta_2, \ldots, \delta_N$ defined by \eqref{eqn: Delta} are sequentially located on a line, the optimal SDQ is an optimal DQ and the two efficient techniques are applicable.
 This result generalizes the results of \cite{Kurkoski14, Iwata14, Sakai17}.
-Next, we showed that the cost function of an $\alpha$-MI-maximizing quantizer can be defined as a specific case of the above general cost function.
-We further proved that if the elements in $\mc{X}$ can be relabelled to make $P_{Y|X}$ satisfy \eqref{eqn: (i, j) > (i', j')}, but not requiring $\delta_1, \delta_2, \ldots, \delta_N$ to be sequentially located in a line segment, the aforementioned two efficient techniques are applicable to the design of $\alpha$-MI-maximizing quantizer.
-Finally, we proposed IDP for the DQ design.
-Theoretical analysis and simulation results showed that IDP can improve the prior art design of DQ presented in \cite{Kurkoski08, Sakai14, Zhang16, Hassanpour17, Laber18}.
+Next, we have showed that the cost function of an $\alpha$-MI-maximizing quantizer can be defined as a specific case of $C$.
+We have further proved that if the elements in $\mc{X}$ can be relabelled to make $P_{Y|X}$ satisfy \eqref{eqn: (i, j) > (i', j')}, but not requiring $\delta_1, \delta_2, \ldots, \delta_N$ to be sequentially located on a line, the aforementioned two efficient techniques are applicable to the design of $\alpha$-MI-maximizing quantizer.
+Finally, we have demonstrated the application of our design method to the DMCs derived from AWGN channels with PAMs.

 \appendices